xoors/design-guide/README.md

 + All communications between client and server are done through a centralized [Service Gateway](#service-gateway).
 This is to make sure security enforcements, session management, and common logics are managed in one common place.
 + [Microservices](#microservices) consists of business and data logics.
 [Client Apps](client-apps) should purely handle user interface (UI), user experience (UX), and static contents.
 + [Microservices](microservices) should be independent and have no awareness of their surrounding.
 The actions requested to [Microservices](microservices) are processed through the interactions with its defined unique keys.
-+ Reduce cross-dependencies between [Client Apps](client-apps), [Service Gateway](service-gateway), and [Microservices](microservices).
++ As much as possible to reduce cross-dependencies between [Client Apps](client-apps), [Service Gateway](service-gateway), and [Microservices](microservices).
 The structure should allow the setup of multiple small independent agile teams to manage [Microservices](microservices) and [Client Apps](client-apps), and on the same time to ensure a single control of security and common logic in a centralized small [Service Gateway](service-gateway) team.

 ### Microservices

 The characteristics of *Microservices* are:

-+ A small lightweight software of a specialized business logic implementation
++ A small lightweight software of a specialized business logic implementation.
-+ Loosely coupled, it can be independently developed, deployed, and scaled
++ Loosely coupled, it can be independently developed, deployed, and scaled.
-+ Communicate over network via 'technology agnostic' protocols
++ Communicate over network via 'technology agnostic' protocols.
 + Stateless

 Make use of 'Domain-Driven Design', which consists of below building blocks: